yasaswi-tarigoppula/Docker/README.md

 2) Dockerfile

-      gives an automated way of making images in our build and deployment pipeline.
+      Gives an automated way of making images in our build and deployment pipeline.

 ## Dockerfile